Archie Stirling

 Archibald Hugh Stirling, Laird of Keir (born 18 September 1941), is a Scottish theatrical producer, a former officer in the Scots Guards, and Laird of the Keir estate at Lecropt in the Stirling council area in Scotland.

 Stirling is the eldest son of William Joseph Stirling of Keir (9 May 1911 – 1983) and his wife (m.
-22 November 1940) Susan Rachel Bligh (12 August 1916 – 1983), and a nephew of David Stirling, who was the founder of the Special Air Service; both are descendants of Charles II of Scotland and England.
+22 November 1940) Susan Rachel Bligh (12 August 1916 – 1983), and a nephew of David Stirling, who was the founder of the Special Air Service.
+Archie, his father, and his uncle are descendants of Charles II of Scotland and England.
 His sister Hannah is married to the 7th Marquess of Salisbury.

 Marriages

 Stirling's first wife was Charmian Rachel Montagu Douglas Scott (18 July 1942 – 5 April 2009).
 They married on 11 November 1964 and were divorced in 1977.
 She was the niece of Princess Alice, Duchess of Gloucester, and the granddaughter of the 7th Duke of Buccleuch.
 The couple had two sons, William Rory Alexander Stirling, born on 15 December 1965, and Ludovic David Stirling, born on 29 April 1967.

 Stirling was married to actress Dame Diana Rigg (20 July 1938 – 10 September 2020) from 1982 to 1990.
 Their only child is the actress Rachael Stirling, who was born in 1977.
 Their marriage ended in divorce after Stirling had an affair with actress Joely Richardson.

 Stirling married Sharon Silver of New York City on 4 August 2000.
 They have one child.